The Phoenix can trace its origins back to the original VICSES produced journal “Impact”.

 Terry Stephens – President, VESA

 The choice of the Phoenix as the name and logo is still unclear.
-It has been suggested that the Phoenix symbolises renewal or “rising from the ashes” which may have been influenced by the events of Ash Wednesday.
+It has been suggestion that during the organsion’s time as Civil Defense, a badge was produced displaying a Phoenix rising from the ashes signifiying “recovery after devastation”, with the words Civil Defense underneath.

-In 2019, after a 32 year print run, the Phoenix moved from physical to digital distribution.
+In 2019, after a 32 year print run, Phoenix moved from physical to digital distribution.

 “As Phoenix moves into a contemporary online format, it is worth noting the significant volunteer contribution that has been made to the State of Victoria and its local communities for many decades.